segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ---

 > info "Linked Audiences is in private beta"
 > Linked Audiences is in private beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.
-[Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

 With Linked Audiences, you can use the relational data you've defined in your Data Graph to build audiences and send them to your downstream [actions-based destination](/docs/connections/destinations/actions/#available-actions-based-destinations).